hanseaston/personal-website/content/projects/FlightBookingEngine.md

 showInProjects: true
 ---

-Designed a simple flight booking application in Java via JDBC, with data stored on Azure.
-Enabled users to login, search, book, cancel, and pay for flights with command-line interface.
-Ensured concurrency using SQL transactions.
-Multiple users can use the service concurrently.
+I designed a simple flight booking application in Java that utilized JDBC to interact with data stored on Azure.
+The application enabled users to perform various actions such as login, search for flights, book, cancel, and pay for them, all through a command-line interface.
+To ensure data integrity and concurrency, I implemented SQL transactions, allowing multiple users to use the service concurrently without conflicts.